 Equity or bonuses are speculative, with no proof of actual value

-How to overcome that:
+How to overcome it

 Use credible, well-known salary databases to show your earnings are in the top percentile

-Salary/payroll through your employer
+Salary and payroll through your employer

-Bonuses or other types of compensation
+Bonuses, profit-sharing, or other types of performance-based compensation

+You've received national or international awards for excellence in your field.
 This can include prizes from respected institutions, conference awards, or academic recognitions.
 You can also qualify if the award was given to a team, as long as you were officially named as a recipient.

 Documentation you need